progmaticltd/homebox/docs/development.md

 The initial creation of DNS records for certificate generation should take some time.
 So, it is better to do this before anything else.

+Otherwise, you can use the DNS server implemented with Bind.

 ### Create your hosts file